mathew-kurian/Sandbox/TextJustify/README.md

 // Create DocumentView and set span.
 // Important: Use SpannedDocumentLayout.class
 DocumentView documentView = new DocumentView(this, SpannedDocumentLayout.class);  // Support spanned text

+// Set the fallback alignment if an alignment is not specified for a line documentView.getDocumentLayoutParams().setTextAlignment(TextAlignment.JUSTIFIED);

 documentView.setText(span, true); // Set to `true` to enable justification
 ```
 ##Advanced Usage - Spanned